dnerever/wunderground/README.md

 A quick python project I created this weekend that uses openmeteo's free weather API to collect temperature and wind data for multiple locations on a period of every five minutes.
 The data is restructured and stored within a persistent sqlite3 db where it can be monitored and accessed in the future.

-A display of the information stored in the db within the terminal.
+A display of the information stored in the db as seen in the terminal.

 ![image of some of the saved weather data being displayed in the terminal](Screenshot_20241116_191813.png)